The Silk Road to Uzbekistan: A Report from the Inaugural Tashkent Law Spring Legal Forum

 The natural question I am left with, as a foreign participant in the Forum, concerns the future of arbitration in Uzbekistan domestically, and in Central Asia regionally.
 To answer this question perhaps it is best to look at Uzbekistan’s track record since it began to engage in reform and modernization following Karimov’s death in 2016.

 As a historic and modern regional hub it is no surprise that Uzbekistan has attracted the attention of China’s Belt and Road Initiative.
 By the end of 2018, Uzbek-Chinese cooperation through trade and investment had reached USD$5.4 billion and more than 1,000 Chinese companies were operating in various Uzbek sectors.
 In addition, by the end of 2018, direct investment by Chinese companies was valued at USD$500 million (further detailed statistics and information on investment available here).
 This alone creates great opportunity for international arbitration practitioners to watch.
 But there is also an added layer with Uzbekistan’s engagement with Europe.
-For example, in September 2018, the EBRD strategically re-engaged with Uzbekistan, opening a partner office in Tashkent and preparing a new Country Strategy and cumulatively investing €1,517 million in the jurisdiction.
+For example, in September 2018, the EBRD strategically re-engaged with Uzbekistan, opening a partner office in Tashkent, preparing a new Country Strategy, and cumulatively investing €1,517 million in the jurisdiction.

 Uzbekistan has more than 40 BITs currently in force and is a party to several treaties with investment provisions.
 This is separate from its interest in supporting the development and use of commercial arbitration, as evidenced by the establishment of TIAC, and even more recently, TIAC’s strategic Cooperation Agreement with VIAC.
 Uzbekistan is poised for a renaissance of economic development, reemerging as a strategic meeting point between both East and West – a ripe jurisdiction for international arbitration practitioners to watch with interest.